Yanqian-W/adversarial-game-gobang/README.md

-# Search techniques for Adversrial Game Gobang
+# Search techniques for Adversarial Game Gobang

 - Develop rules for adversarial games
 - Use adversrial search algorithms to solve the gobang game problem